CivicaDigital/NodeJsDojo/README.md

 ## Setting up your environment

-Let's create a directory in which to store the examples you will work with in this tutorial.
+To start, create a directory in which to store the examples you will work with in this tutorial.
 Open up an instance of Command Prompt and paste the following (*replacing with a suitable directory of your choice if you wish*):

 ```bash
 mkdir "C:/Projects/NodeJsDojo"